 Toilet Roll Santa Ornament: an adorable Santa ornament made from a cardboard roll and some fabric scraps.

 I’ve had this idea for a toilet roll Santa ornament knocking around in my head for a couple of weeks now.
-I don’t think I’ll have time before Christmas to make bunch of these with the hooligans, but I spied an empty cardboard roll this morning and decided to make one myself.
+I don’t think I’ll have time before Christmas to make these with the hooligans, but I spied an empty cardboard roll this morning and decided to make one myself.

 This toilet roll Santa was really easy to make.
-It only took me about 15 minutes, but the entire time I was making him, I was thinking “WHAT am I doing???”
+It only took me about 15 minutes, but the entire time I was thinking, “WHAT am I doing?”
 I mean seriously.
 I have enough things that NEED to be done, like baking, cooking, cleaning, shopping, sewing aprons for the Hooligans and pj’s for my boys.
 Why am I making a toilet tube Santa Claus?
 On a Saturday?
 All by myself?
 The Hooligans aren’t even here today.

 Is there something wrong with me?.

 Here’s what I used to make my toilet roll Santa:

 - pom pom

 - craft jewels